ledgetech/lua-resty-redis-connector/README.md

 ### new

-`syntax: rc = redis_connector.new()`
+`syntax: rc = redis_connector.new(params)`

-Creates the Redis Connector object.
+Creates the Redis Connector object, overring default params with the ones given.
 In case of failures, returns `nil` and a string describing the error.

 ### connect

 `syntax: redis, err = rc:connect(params)`

-Attempts to create a connection, according to the [params](#parameters) supplied.
+Attempts to create a connection, according to the [params](#parameters) supplied, falling back to defaults given in `new` or the predefined defaults.
 If a connection cannot be made, returns `nil` and a string describing the reason.

+### set_keepalive

+`syntax: ok, err = rc:set_keepalive(redis)`

+Attempts to place the given Redis connection on the keepalive pool, according to timeout and poolsize params given in `new` or the predefined defaults.

+This allows an application to release resources without having to keep track of application wide keepalive settings.

+Returns `1` or in the case of error, `nil` and a string describing the error.

 ## Utilities